 The student government of the University of California, Riverside, rescinded a decision to divest from Israel.

-The Associated Student Government's Student Senate on Wednesday voted 10-2 to cancel the March 6 resolution that called on the school to withdraw funds from companies that did business with Israel.
+The Associated Student Government's Student Senate on Wednesday voted 10-2 to cancel the March 6 resolution that called on the school to withdraw funds from companies that did business with the Jewish state.

 Pro-Israel activists successfully appealed the resolution that was passed following a presentation by Students for Justice in Palestine organization.